Plasma Cutting Speeds: What They Are and How to Optimize Them

 Speed Charts for Different Materials

-High-definition plasma systems enhance liberation by achieving over 100 IPM on thinner materials, ensuring precise edge quality and efficient operation.
-Use these insights to optimize your cutting endeavors.
+High-definition plasma systems can exceed 100 IPM on thinner materials, delivering precise edge quality and efficient output.
+Use these ranges as your baseline, then fine-tune based on your machine and conditions.

 Common Mistakes With Cutting Speed